team10summer2019/project/README.md

 This is a GUI frontend to display and control the maze and player commands from MazeGame.java implemented in javafx.
 To run these files, create a folder in eclipse, and copy all the .java files into the src folder.
 Retrive the GUI class from /project/maze5/GUI/MazeGameGUI.java.
 Add this file into the eclipse folder.
 This is the main class that plays the GUI game.
-Add the jar file jfxrt.jar to the build path as a library.
-Then run the class MazeGameGUI.java as a java application.<BR>
+Add the jar file jfxrt.jar to the build path as a library.<BR>

 Create a folder in eclipse and copy all of the files from /project/maze5/*.java  along with /project/maze5/GUI/MazeGameGUI.java into the eclipse source folder.
-Also copy the directory /project/maze5/images/ into a package images in eclipse. <BR>
+Also copy the directory /project/maze5/images/ into a package images in the src directory in eclipse. <BR>

 Then link jfxrt.jar into the library path.
 Finally Run MazeGameGUI.java. as a java application in eclipse. <BR>